 You should always let the password manager calculate strong codes.
 With complicated passwords, it becomes challenging for cybercriminals to hack the website.
 Also, ensure that two-factor authentication is integrated whenever required.

 Your website should have a comprehensive hosting service.
-For this reason, you’d require selecting a qualified and experienced provider!
+For this reason, you’d require selecting the right web-hosting plan from a qualified and experienced provider!
 At times, websites may be secured, but if the host gets targeted and security becomes low, it may make websites compromised.

 So, you should always avoid choosing hosting providers that don’t feel confident to build an effective technical website environment.
 Also, ensure that the reviews get read properly!

 As a modern business owner, you must avoid running a multitude of sites on a single server.
-Also, it is imperative to create separate databases for different websites.
+Hire a database expert to take care of your website database as it is imperative to create separate databases for different websites.

 Another important consideration is to avoid using prefixes!
 It helps keep sites isolated and saves a lot of time, energy, and money (just in case a single one gets hacked).